 These shoes are so comfortable you can run for miles in them straight out of the box.
 They are quite snug around the midfoot which means better grip when cornering.
 The lacing system may be a little strange, but it does provide you with above average security and stability.

-- They offer very good grip on all surfaces
+- They offer perfect grip on all surfaces

 - The 10mm heel drop makes this the perfect trail shoe for those that would like to transition from road to trail running